GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Language Strategy _is not:_
 * A business plan, although it often complements one.
-* Strictly defined by countries or even regions – one needs to understand the specific language needs of the given target country.
+* Strictly defined by countries or even regions—one needs to understand the specific language needs of the given target country.
 For example, there may be legal requirements, such as in Canada, where both English and Canadian French are supported.
 Or in some cases, such as in India depending on the target audience, English may be acceptable or even preferred.
-* An inflexible mandate – rarely do companies get top-down support for a mandated language strategy, which means the onus is on the business owner to secure budget, and on the Globalization team to consult on the right set of languages to capitalize on the desired business outcomes.
+* An inflexible mandate—rarely do companies get top-down support for a mandated language strategy, which means the onus is on the business owner to secure budget, and on the Globalization team to consult on the right set of languages to capitalize on the desired business outcomes.

 Exceptions do and should exist for a language policy and framework.